temporalio/documentation/docs/server/multi-cluster.md

 ```

 Since Run 2 appears in Cluster B first, Run 1 cannot be replicated as "runnable" due to the rule `at most one Run open` (see above), thus the "zombie" Workflow Execution state is introduced.
 A "zombie" state is one in which a Workflow Execution which cannot be actively mutated by a Cluster (assuming the corresponding Namespace is active in this Cluster).
-A zombie Workflow Execution can only be changed by a replication task.
+A zombie Workflow Execution can only be changed by a replication Task.

 Run 1 will be replicated similar to Run 2, except when Run 1's execution will become a "zombie" before Run 1 reaches completion.